adgad/web-toolkit/README.md

     └── README.md

 ## Deployments
+Please update the version number in `_config.yml` (used within the HTML files).
-Please ensure the version number in `package.json` (used for commenting the JS files) and `_config.yml` (used withint the HTML files) are kept in sync.
+The version number in `package.json` (used for commenting the JS files) will be kept in sync automatically by grunt.

 To release a new version with:
   - Code changes